 Make sure you follow the instructions strictly.
-Apply until your AC coil is dirt free.
+Apply the cleaner on the AC coils and wipe clean until your AC coil is dirt free.

-In the event that this happens, you can simply use a mild detergent and water.
-This mixture of detergent and warm water should be put in a bottle and sprayed on the coils.
+You can use a mild detergent and warm water to clean the AC coils.
+This mixture of detergent and warm water should be put in a spray bottle and sprayed on the coils.

 Allow the mixture to soak for a few minutes.
-Soaking helps to loosen the materials that would have gotten stuck in the coils.
-After that, you can use a brush to remove these materials.
+Soaking helps to loosen the materials that would have gotten stuck on the coils.
+After that, you can use a soft brush to remove the dirt.

-Heavy duty cleaning becomes a necessity when there is very serious dirt on the air conditioning coils.
+Heavy-duty cleaning becomes a necessity when there is a lot of dirt on the air conditioning coils.

-In this case compressed air, brushes or the water detergent mixture would not work.
-Serious work needs to be done with the use of high level chemicals and equipments.
+In this case, compressed air, brushes, or the water detergent mixture would not work.
+A lot of cleaning needs to be done with the use of high-level chemicals and equipment.

-We recommend that you bring in professionals to do this heavy cleaning.
-And you’ll know that your AC coils need heavy duty cleaning if you have done what you can and the coils still look dirty.
+We recommend that you employ the services of professionals to do this heavy cleaning.
+You’ll know that your AC coils need heavy-duty cleaning if you have done what you can and the coils still look dirty.